The effect of ultra-violet photon pumping of H$_2$ in dust-deficient protoplanetary disks: Discussion

+In our simulations, we set the FUV luminosity without considering the detailed spectral shape of the central star.
+Realistic stellar spectrum should include emission lines such as Ly$\alpha$ and \ion{C}{4}. \cite{Schindhelm:2012} have shown that $\sim81\%$ of the stellar radiation in the FUV range is contributed by hydrogen Ly$\alpha$ photons.
+In order to examine the effect of the "boost" of FUV radiation by the line emission, we perform a simulation with 10 times higher $L_{\textrm{FUV}}$.
+The result shows that $\dot{M}$ is enhanced by a factor of 3 than the fiducial case, which clearly suggests that the resulting $\dot{M}$ can be higher if a realistic spectrum with Ly$\alpha$ radiation is considered.

 Finally, we discuss the effect of \ce{H2} pumping in an extremely metal/dust-poor disk.
-It is relevant to an interesting question regarding the effect of \ce{H2} pumping on the dispersal of primordial-gas disks.
-Our simulation with $\mathcal{D}=10^{-8}$ can be regarded as almost a primordial-gas case (\figref{fig:HeatingCoolingDGMR}).
-The result shows that a primordial disk around a low-mass star is heated by \ce{H2} pumping and X-ray radiation and loses its gas mass by photoevaporation at a rate of $\sim 5 \times 10^{-10} \Msun\yr^{-1}$.
-In our future study (Komaki et al., in preparation), we examine the structure, stability and the dispersal of primordial-gas disks.
+An interesting question is how the \ce{H2} pumping affects the dispersal of disks that consists of only hydrogen and helium.
+Our simulation with $\mathcal{D}=10^{-6}$ can be regarded as almost a metal-free case in the early universe (\figref{fig:HeatingCoolingDGMR}).
+The result shows that the disk around a low-mass star is heated by \ce{H2} pumping and X-ray radiation and loses its gas mass by photoevaporation at a rate of $\sim 2.2 \times 10^{-10} \Msun\yr^{-1}$.
+In our future study (Komaki et al., in preparation), we examine the structure, stability and the dispersal of zero-metallicity disks in the context of the formation of the first stars.